agumusay/Angular-Recipe-Book-Project/README.md

-# This project is the result of the Angular Complete Guide Course from Academind
+# This project is the result of the Angular The Complete Guide Course from academind.com

-Link to the course:  [a link] (https://pro.academind.com/p/angular-the-complete-guide)
+Link to the course:  https://pro.academind.com/p/angular-the-complete-guide

+# Tech Stack

+Angular 2
+BootStrap
+FireBase